To learn more about this event & to be notified of when the next one will occur, visit millennialmoneymeetup.com.

 How Much Personal Retirement Savings Is Enough?

-Speaking more specifically about personal retirement savings, another common question I get asked is how much should you put aside?
+Speaking more specifically about personal retirement savings, another common question I get asked is how much should you put aside.
 How much is enough?
 We keep hearing numbers like in order to retire you’ll need $1-2 million, but how much should I be saving for retirement today?

 What Are the Steps to Crafting a Retirement Plan?

-People love to talk about retirement plans, but what does that really mean and how does one make one themself?
+People love to talk about retirement plans, but what does that really mean, and how does one make one themself?
 It’s really easy.
 You absolutely can make your own retirement plan, but if you want to work with a professional financial planner it’s still important to know what retirement planning looks like.

 Here are some steps to get you started:

-- Gather your financial documents, such as pension plan paperwork, bank statements, RRSP statements, TFSA statements, other investment statements, tax returns.
+- Gather your financial documents, such as pension plan paperwork, bank statements, RRSP statements, TFSA statements, other investment statements, and tax returns.

-- Make a list of current expenses, debts and loans.
+- Make a list of current expenses, debts, and loans.